GeorgeOduor/classification-model-evaluation/classification models.md

 ```
     0.13710589473837184

-And there we have a 0.18 log loss!
+And there we have a 0.14 log loss!

+### Conclusions.

+1. Classification models group features into two or more than one groups.
+1. The choice of evaluation metrics should be well understood based on the model applied.